 That Dechevaux-Dumesnil is dismayed is easy to see.
 “Poets shouldn’t play at being spies,” she tells him, dismayed by his insouciance.

 “Of course we should,” Beckett responds.
 “We’re uniquely well qualified for the task.
 Condensing the world into lines that no one understands.
 I’ve been at it for years.”

 You can see his point, even if you cannot see him.
-In Dead Centre’s eagerly awaited new production, Beckett’s Room, the swivelling chair is empty.
+In Dead Centre’s eagerly awaited new production, Beckett’s Room, at the Gate Theatre as part of Dublin Theatre Festival, the swivelling chair is empty.
 There are no hands operating the typewriter.
 The page flies magically into the air, hovers there as the voice on our headphones reads its contents, and slips under the floorboards for safe-keeping.
 “Is there nothing in this house?”
 Dechevaux-Dumesnil complains, before a knife, that no-one holds, chops a carrot and turnip into slices.
 This is not such an easy question to answer.

 Watching the action with the show’s creators, writers and co-directors Bush Moukarzel and Ben Kidd and writer Mark O’Halloran, feels like witnessing something between a conjuring act and a weird dream.
 The set is an impressively faithful representation of Beckett’s atelier on the Rue des Favorites, where the “siege in the room” of his compositions occurred, created by Dead Centre’s regular collaborator Andrew Clancy.